To a lot of people, ‘renewables’ means energy from sources which are non-polluting, sustainable or carbon neutral.

-Here are the definitions that we think the industry should adopt and have based our labels on.
+Here are the definitions that we think the industry should adopt.

 Energy that is derived from natural, non-polluting, UK resources that are capable of being replenished in a short time scale, such as wind, solar, geothermal, wave, tidal and hydropower.